Edgar Street: History

 The site has been used as a stadium since the late 19th century, although the year in which it was opened has not been widely recorded.
 The stadium was originally owned by the Hereford Athletic Ground Company and was also used by amateur football side Hereford City.
 In those days the ground's official name was Edgar Street Athletic Stadium, there was a running track around the pitch which explains the curious curved "dead" areas behind each goal in front of the terraces.
 Even in the early days Hereford United struggled financially and the landlord obligingly reduced the rent to help the club.
 In 1931 the stadium was purchased by Hereford City Council for £3,000, and in 1952 United secured a lease on the stadium for the first time.

 Although now showing its age, the ground's history does have some notable landmarks, such as the installation of floodlights in March 1953, before many large clubs.
 In 1974, following the most recent major development seen at Edgar Street, it was the only one outside the First Division with two cantilever-roof stands.
 At 76 yd the ground had, until the advent of new stadia, one of the widest pitches in the Football League.
 The extreme width of the pitch was created when the old running track was turfed over.

 Due to the club's financial crisis in 1997, the lease was handed over to developers.
 In 2000 an electronic scoreboard was put up at the Blackfriars Street End, using funds bequeathed to the club by a supporter.

 On 19 February 2015, Herefordshire County Council rejected a proposal by Worcestershire-based Redditch United to play at Edgar Street.
 Later that same week, on 24 February, the council confirmed that Hereford FC, a phoenix club formed following Hereford United's demise, had been granted a lease allowing them to play at Edgar Street.

 The stadium's record attendance is 18,114 when Hereford United played against Sheffield Wednesday in the 1957–58 FA Cup Third Round.

-Hereford FC's record attendance for a home game at Edgar Street was 4,683, for a 1–0 win in the FA Vase semi-finals against Salisbury on 13 March 2016, until the club's FA Cup 1st Round Tie against Portsmouth attracted a crowd of 4,912.
-It hosted Hereford FC's televised FA Cup Second Round Proper Replay against Fleetwood Town in December 2017.
-The 2020–21 FA Trophy semi-final between Hereford FC and Woking was also played here, although it took place behind closed doors due to the COVID-19 pandemic.
-Hereford came out 1-0 winners, although failed to beat Hornchurch in the final.
+Hereford FC's record attendance for a home game at Edgar Street was 4,683, for a 1–0 win in the FA Vase semi-finals against Salisbury on 13 March 2016, until the club's FA Cup first round match against Portsmouth in November 2022 attracted a crowd of 4,912.
+It hosted Hereford FC's televised FA Cup second round replay against Fleetwood Town in December 2017.
+The 2020–21 FA Trophy semi-final between Hereford FC and Woking was also played here, although it took place behind closed doors due to the COVID-19 pandemic, in which Hereford won 1–0 to make the final.